yweweler/single-speaker-tts/README.md

 * The model architecture is implemented in [tacotron/model.py](tacotron/model.py).
 * The model architecture parameters are defined in [tacotron/params/model.py](tacotron/params/model.py).
 * The train code is defined [tacotron/train.py](tacotron/train.py).
-* Take a look at [datasets/blizzard_nancy.py](datasets/blizzard_nancy.py) to see how a dataset loading helper has to implemented.
+* Take a look at [datasets/dataset.py](datasets/dataset.py) to see how dataset loading is implemented.

 ### Todo
 See [Issues](https://github.com/yweweler/single-speaker-tts/issues)